A Guide to Lamb Pizzle Sticks for Dogs (by Rosalind the Vet)

 Dried pizzle sticks are full of flavour, so your dog might want to drink a little more after eating one.
 Make sure you have plenty of fresh water available to them throughout the day.
 Pizzles are not a great choice for pets with kidney disease because they are very high in protein and low in moisture.

-Health Benefits of Feeding Lamb Pizzle Sticks to Your Dog
+Health Benefits of Lamb Pizzle Sticks for Dog

 Key benefits